jamie-taylor-rjj/Talks/ddd-north-empathy-and-sympathy/README.md

 # Empathy, Sympathy & Compassion

-A lightning talk originally given at .NET Oxford on July 12th, 2022.
+A talk on Empathy, Sympathy, and Compassion; originally given at [DDD North](https://www.dddnorth.co.uk/) - which took place at The University of Hull on December 3rd.

 This talk uses the [Takahasi method](https://en.wikipedia.org/wiki/Takahashi_method), and is based on [Trikita's Slide](https://github.com/trikita/slide-html) repo.